jonaslu/ain/README.md

 3
 ```

-Fatals can be hard to understand if [environment variables](#environment-variables) or [executable](#executables) substitute for values in the template.
+Fatals can be hard to understand if [environment variables](#environment-variables) or [executables](#executables) substitute for values in the template.
 If the line with the fatal contains any substituted value a separate expanded context is printed.
 It contains up to three lines with the resulting substitution and a row number into the original template:
 ```
 $ TIMEOUT=-1 go run cmd/ain/main.go templates/example.ain
 Fatal error in file: templates/example.ain